mpicbg-scicomp/tissue_miner/README.md

 ### Ubuntu

-To install it on Ubuntu simply clone this repository and run the installation script `install_tm.sh` in a [terminal](https://help.ubuntu.com/community/UsingTheTerminal)
+To install it on Ubuntu simply clone this repository and run the installation script `install_tm.sh` in a [terminal](https://help.ubuntu.com/community/UsingTheTerminal) as follow:

 ```
     ## Define the directory where to install TissueMiner